 Bilateral Trade and Investment

-Australia is well placed to be a reliable and efficient supplier of goods and services to Europe.
 For information on export opportunities, see the Austrade country profiles for the various member states.

 Source: DFAT website

 Source Infographic: DFAT (2015)